-If you want to do a product change, however, you will have to change to a card in the same category.
-For example, you can’t change from a personal card category to a business card.
-Chase also has co-branded credit cards, such as the Marriott Bonvoy Boundless™ Credit Card.
-You could switch this card with another Chase Marriott card, but not with a different co-branded card.
+If you want to do a product change, however, you will have to switch to a card in the same category.
+For example, you can’t change from a personal card category to a business card category.
+Chase also has co-branded credit cards, such as the Marriott Bonvoy Boundless® Credit Card, so you could switch this card with another Chase Marriott card, but not with a different co-branded card.

 Should you upgrade your Chase credit card?

-Upgrading to Chase Sapphire Preferred Card, Chase Sapphire Reserve or Chase Slate Edge℠
+Upgrading to Chase Sapphire Preferred Card or Chase Sapphire Reserve

-The Chase Sapphire Preferred® Card and Chase Sapphire Reserve® are two of Chase’s premium credit card properties and are best known for generous travel rewards.
+The Chase Sapphire Preferred® Card and Chase Sapphire Reserve® are two of Chase’s premium credit cards, and they’re best known for their generous travel rewards.
 If your spending goals are focused on travel, upgrading to one of these cards is a great idea.

 Benefits of upgrading

-- Access to perks: As great travel cards, both of these cards come with premium travel perks.
-With the Sapphire Preferred, you get travel perks like trip cancellation/trip interruption insurance, baggage delay insurance and trip delay reimbursement.
-The Sapphire Reserve gives you access to all of that, plus 1,300+ airport lounges worldwide after enrollment in Priority Pass Select and up to $100 application fee credit for Global Entry or TSA PreCheck.
+- Travel perks.
+Both of these cards come with premium travel perks.
+With the Sapphire Preferred, you’ll get perks like trip cancellation and interruption insurance, baggage delay insurance and trip delay reimbursement.
+The Sapphire Reserve provides access to all of that as well, plus a Priority Pass Select membership (with access to more than 1,300 airport lounges) and up to a $100 application fee credit for Global Entry or TSA PreCheck.

 Disadvantages of upgrading

-- No introductory APR: While these premium cards offer great rewards and perks, your purchases will not get the benefit of a 0 percent APR period.
-The Chase Sapphire Preferred has a variable APR of 15.99 percent to 22.99 percent, while the Chase Sapphire Reserve has a slightly higher variable APR of 16.99 percent to 23.99 percent.
+- No intro APR offer.
+While these premium cards offer great rewards and perks, you will not get the benefit of a 0 percent APR period for purchases or balance transfers.
+The Chase Sapphire Preferred has a variable APR of 17.49 percent – 24.49 percent, while the Chase Sapphire Reserve has a slightly higher variable APR of 18.49 percent to 25.49 percent.

-- No welcome bonus: Because a downgrade is not a new application, you’ll miss out on the great welcome bonuses offered.
-The Sapphire Preferred offers the chance to earn 100,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+- No welcome bonus.
+Because a downgrade is not a new application, you’ll miss out on the great welcome bonuses offered to new cardholders.
+For example, the Sapphire Preferred offers the chance to earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 The Sapphire Reserve offers 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 How to upgrade your card

-When you upgrade, you keep your same account and probably the same credit limit.
+When you upgrade, you’ll keep your same account and you’ll likely keep the same credit limit.
 If you want to request an increase to your credit limit, different steps are required.
 It’s also important to note that you won’t be eligible for any sign-up bonuses, although you may be able to negotiate a targeted offer when you request your upgrade.

 You’ll also likely have to wait at least a year after opening your account to upgrade.
-This is because the CARD Act states that a credit card issuer can’t charge a cardholder a higher annual fee on the same account within the first year of opening the account.
+This is because the Credit Card Accountability Responsibility and Disclosure (CARD) Act states that a credit card issuer can’t charge a cardholder a higher annual fee on the same account within the first year of opening the account.